kangax/przilla/src/memory-bank/activeContext.md

     Create Migration Script    :a3, after a1, 2d
     Validate Data Migration    :a4, after a3, 1d --> DONE (Implicitly via successful script run) section API
-    Update tRPC Routes         :a5, after a2, 2d --> NEXT
+    Update tRPC Routes         :a5, after a2, 2d --> DONE (for wod.getAll)
     section Frontend
-    Component Refactoring      :a6, after a5, 3d --> NEXT
+    Component Refactoring      :a6, after a5, 3d --> IN PROGRESS (WodViewer done)
 ```

 ### Detailed Implementation Steps